 His job is to provide international executive leadership to the senior team of ministry directors and national executives, and to facilitate the integration and effective operation of all Langham’s work around the world.
 Prior to coming to Langham Mark spent nearly 30 years as a publishing executive with Zondervan, during which time he was also a Langham US board member and for several years Chair of the Langham Partnership International Council.

 Paul Windsor is the Director of Langham Preaching.

 Paul coordinates an international team of national and regional co-ordinators and trainers who facilitate Langham Preaching movements around the world.
-A New Zealander who currently lives in Bangalore, India, Paul also teaches homiletics at the South Asia Institute of Advanced Christian Studies (SAIACS).
+A New Zealander who currently lives in South Asia, where he teaches at a seminary.
 He has served as the Associate Director of Langham Preaching, and has also served as Principal of Carey Baptist College, Auckland, New Zealand.

 Riad Kassis is the Director of Langham Scholars.

 He is himself a Langham Scholar from Lebanon and is deeply committed to global theological education.
 Riad has served as Regional Director for the Middle East, North Africa and Eastern Europe for Overseas Council as well as visiting professor of Old Testament at The Arab Baptist Theological Seminary in Lebanon – which is where he lives.
 Riad combines this Langham appointment with another role, as the Director of ICETE (the International Council for Evangelical Theological Education).